Rick Adelman: Golden State Warriors

-In 1995, Adelman was hired as the head coach of the Golden State Warriors.
-He was unable to duplicate his success in Portland, and was fired after only two years with the team.
+After a year's absence from the sidelines, Adelman was hired as the head coach of the Golden State Warriors, May 19, 1995, fresh off the heels of an injury-riddled 26-win season prior to his hiring.
+He was unable to have a winning season in two years there, with his first season seeing the team win just ten of their last 28 games on their way to a 36–46 record.
+The following season saw them finish last in the division with 30 wins.
+On April 28, 1997, Adelman and his assistants were fired, with Adelman stating his feeling that it seemed inevitable by February.

 Sacramento Kings

-After a year's absence from the sidelines, Adelman was hired by the Sacramento Kings in 1998.
-Under Adelman's guidance, the Kings were one of the most successful teams in the Western Conference, qualifying for the playoffs every year of his Sacramento career.
+Sitting out a season once again, Adelman was hired by the Sacramento Kings in 1998.
+Under Adelman's guidance, the Kings were one of the most successful teams in the Western Conference, qualifying for the playoffs every year of his Sacramento career, making him the first Kings coach to lead the team to consecutive playoff appearances since the 1979-1981 teams.

 During the Kings' 2000 playoff run, they met Phil Jackson's Los Angeles Lakers.
 Adelman questioned Jackson's motivational techniques when it was learned that Jackson compared Adelman to Adolf Hitler.

 In 2002, the Kings made a serious run for the NBA Finals.
-After clinching the first seed in the competitive Western Conference, the Kings blazed through the opening two rounds but lost to the Lakers in a controversial series with noticeably lopsided officiating in favor of the Lakers.
+After clinching the first seed in the competitive Western Conference, the Kings blazed through the opening two rounds but lost to the Lakers in the Western Conference finals.

+Despite the relative success in playoff appearances, Adelman did not get along with the Maloof brothers.
 In 2006, Adelman (in the final year of his contract) led the Kings to the playoffs.
 Despite the team struggling early in the regular season, the Kings rebounded and qualified for the playoffs as the #8 seed.
-Although competitive, they were defeated 4–2 by the defending champion San Antonio Spurs.
+Although competitive, they were defeated in six games by the defending champion San Antonio Spurs.
 Adelman's contract with the Kings expired at the end of the 2005–2006 season.
 On May 9, it was reported by the Sacramento Bee that his contract would not be renewed.
-The Kings have yet to reach the playoffs - or post a winning record - since.
+The Kings did not reach the playoffs again until 2023, nearly 17 years later.
+Adelman remains the only coach in the Sacramento era to reach the playoffs more than once during his respective tenure with the team.